 If the X1's looks get you interested, the way it drives will have you hooked.

 Even if it is the smallest of the X cars, BMW's designers have cleverly built in comfort and convenience while ensuring space remains a big feature.
 You sit lower to the ground in the X1 than in many SUVs, although most drivers will find the position is comfortable.

-The X1's cabin is high on quality, as well as generous with space.
+The X1's cabin is high in quality, as well as generous with space.
 There's a premium look and feel to the materials that rivals the wow factor of the Volvo XC40's cabin.

 Apple CarPlay is standard, along with Bluetooth and a DAB radio.
 There's bad news if you own an Android phone, though, as Android Auto is not yet available.
 If you’re a secret muso, and want sounds as well as smooth driving, look out for an X1 with the Harman/Kardon stereo upgrade, which adds more power and extra speakers.

-The X1’s boot is big trip generous.
+The X1 boasts a generous amount of bootspace.
 There's more room for luggage than you'd find in most compact SUVs, and the rear seats fold flat for extra space.
-They also split in 3 parts, rather than the more usual 2, which is really handy if you need to carry something long in the boot and still need space for 2 passengers in the back.
+They also split into three parts, rather than the more usual two, which is really handy if you need to carry something long in the boot and still need space for two passengers in the back.
 That’s your ‘take the kids flatpack shopping’ dilemma at least partly sorted.

 If you go for the xDrive 25e plug-in hybrid, there's slightly less boot space to make room for the added electrics.
 The difference isn't huge, though, so the hybrid still makes for a practical family car.
 There's plenty of storage dotted around the cabin, including generous door bins in the front.